TudouJun1204/ud-website-optimization/README.md

 4. Use [WebFont](https://github.com/typekit/webfontloader) to load fonts so that it doesn't block rendering.
 5. Compress `profilepic.jpg` to `profilepic_compressed.jpg` without sacrificing quality using ImageOptim.
 6. Reduce dimensions of `pizerria.jpg` to `pizzeria_small.jpg` because width of that image on page is only 100px.

+### Results

+Testing the GitHub deployed version, the results were **94/100** for both mobile and desktop.
+You can check for yourself here. https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Faviaryan.github.io%2Fud-website-optimization%2F&tab=mobile

 ## Part 2: Optimize Frames per Second in pizza.html